rajeshkollipara/React/README.md

 ## Available Scripts

-To run this Project, Clone the respository and run the start Command.
+To run this Project, Clone the respository and run the npm install and start Command
+### `npm install`
 ### `npm start`

 Runs the app in the development mode.\